Frequently Asked Questions

 Where will you take my pet after he/she has passed?

-When your pet has passed and you have had time and privacy to say goodbye, we will transport the body to Lasting Paws or Guardian Pet Aquamation.
+When your pet has passed and you have had time and privacy to say goodbye, we will transport the body to our very own Amare Pet Cremation Services or Guardian Pet Aquamation.
 Beyond the trust with these two partners, there is communication through identification that stays with your pet as well as identification and instruction forms to ensure that your wishes are followed exactly, whether you request that your animal’s ashes are returned to you or not.

 You may also choose to make your own arrangements for aftercare such as burial, transport for burial at another location, or transport to a cremation service of your choice.